janbar/BLOC/docs/BLOC-Reference-Manual.md

 | null == null  | null             | the condition is false |
 | null != null  | null             | the condition is false |

-See [3.5](#35---null-value-handling-and-type-introspection) for more details on handling null values.
+See [Null Handling](#null-value-handling-and-type-introspection) for more details on handling null values.

 **Integer** and **decimal** types are sub-types of number and can generally be combined in expressions.
 BLOC uses 64-bit integers and double-precision (64-bit) floats, on all platforms (64 or 32 bits).
 Unless stated otherwise, any overflow when manipulating integer values wrap around, according to the usual rules of two-complement arithmetic.
 (In other words, the actual result is the unique representable integer that is equal modulo 2 power of n to the mathematical result, where n is the number of bits of the integer type.)
-BLOC has explicit rules about when each sub-type is used,  but it also converts between them automatically as needed (see [3.4.3](#343---coercions-and-conversions)).
+BLOC has explicit rules about when each sub-type is used,  but it also converts between them automatically as needed (see [Conversions](#coercions-and-conversions)).
 To avoid pitfalls, the programmer should assume complete control over the representation of each number.

 The type **string** represents sequences of characters.
 BLOC is 8-bit clean: strings can contain any 8-bit value, including embedded zeros.
 BLOC is also encoding-agnostic; it makes no assumptions about the contents of a string.
 The length of any string in BLOC must fit in a BLOC integer.